fctanglao/ComputerArchitectureLabs/Lab 1/README.md

 - Adder feeds PC + 4 into the MUX
 - Adder latches PC + 4 into the IF/ID pipeline register
 ### Expected Inputs & Outputs
+- Inputs
 -   PCSrc select signal from the EX/MEM latch
 -   Branch target address from the EX/MEM latch
 - PC + 4 (NPC)
 - Fetched instructions (IR)